darkwinTech/assignement-1/README.md

 * Projects Section - 2 projects.
 * Projects Section – at least 2 projects with titles, short descriptions, and placeholder images.
 * Footer.

+## 💻🖱️ Setup instructions
+Click the blue Code button in the repository, copy the HTTPS URL, paste it into your IDE (e.g., VS Code), and then select Trust Project.

 ## 🤖 AI Use (Short Summary)
 AI (ChatGPT) was used to: